Learn Where & How to Buy IOTA (MIOTA) - A Beginner's Guide

 - Buy IOTA with PayPal

 While a wide range of traders couldn't want anything more than to have PayPal as a payment mode for purchasing IOTA, right now, it hasn't been made accessible in many countries except the US on account of regulatory consistency issues.
-However, it is possible that due to the effort of blockchain network communities and crypto platforms, PayPal will soon be one of the payment methods available to investors.
+However, this may change in the future as cryptocurrency becomes more widely adopted.

 What Are the Fees for Buying Iota?